1001hadi/activeTasks-FE/README.md

   - add admin filter for task progress

 - create user detail page
+  - display task detail for user
   - user can update the checklists to start task progress.
+  - if task has attached link handle it with https or http
+  - task progress will updated if checkbox marked as checked.